-The assets and liabilities transferred from Schiphol Group to Schiphol Nederland in the De-merger, can be summarised as those assets and liabilities which related to the domestic business of Schiphol Group and include Schiphol Group's obligations under the Notes outstanding under the Programme.
+The assets and liabilities transferred from Schiphol Group to Schiphol Nederland in the De-merger, can be summarised as those assets and liabilities which related to the domestic business of Schiphol Group and include Schiphol Group's obligations under the Notes outstanding under the Programme at the date of the De-merger.

-The holding assets and certain international assets (including, inter alia, shareholdings in subsidiaries conducting international activities such as JFKIAT) have remained with Schiphol Group.
+The holding assets and certain international assets (including, inter alia, shareholdings in subsidiaries conducting international activities such as SUSA Inc.) have remained with Schiphol Group.
 An existing subsidiary of Schiphol Group, Schiphol International, conducts the majority of the international activities of Schiphol Group.